 Frankly, the former is a non-issue if you're considering using Docker at all, a piece of software which hasn't yet hit its first major release version (see SemVer).
 While there are those who would argue that Docker is stable "enough", what exactly constitutes "enough" is something you will need to decide based on your use case.

 The latter point is a valid concern, APIs which can change under you are something which should make any developer or ops guy wary.
-That being said, instability is something the development community is intimately familiar with and the application of processes like Agile and the structuring of your tooling to accomodate that instability should mean that, even significant, changes don’t interrupt you for an extended period of time.
+That being said, instability is something the development community is intimately familiar with and the application of processes like Agile and the structuring of your tooling to accommodate that instability should mean that, even significant, changes don't interrupt you for an extended period of time.

 On the other side of the coin, events like Swarm3k have showcased Swarm's ability to handle incredibly large workloads, while its lightweight nature and brilliantly simple interface make it easily accessible to anybody with Docker experience.

 After running Swarm in production for a number of months, as well as Kubernetes, DC/OS (Mesos+Marathon) and Rancher - I've finally settled on Kubernetes.
 Don't let that dissuade you from using Swarm though, especially if you're looking for something lightweight and easy to learn.